sonvt1710/javascript-basics/README.md

 ## Q. What are the common causes of JavaScript memory leaks, and how do you detect and fix them?

-A memory leak occurs when objects are allocated but never released because the garbage collector cannot determine they are unreachable — typically because an unintended reference holds them alive.
+A memory leak in JavaScript occurs when pieces of memory that the application no longer needs are **not released** back to the operating system.
+This happens because the JavaScript Garbage Collector (`GC`) cannot reclaim memory if a piece of data is still reachable via references starting from the global root object (`window` or `globalThis`).

 The V8 GC uses a **mark-and-sweep** algorithm: it marks all objects reachable from GC roots (global, stack, closures) and sweeps everything else.
 A leak means an object is always reachable even when the application has logically finished with it.

 **The six most common leak patterns:**